Armação dos Búzios: Geography

 Armação dos Búzios is located in the state of Rio de Janeiro, Brazil, in an area known as Região dos Lagos.
 The peninsula of 8 kilometers in extension features 23 beaches: Geribá, Tartaruga, João Fernandes, João Fernandinho, Ferradura, Ferradurinha, Azeda, Azedinha, Ossos, Manguinhos, Tucuns, Brava, Amores, Armação, Forno, Foca, Olho de Boi, Caravelas, José Gonçalves, Virgens, Canto, Rasa, Moças.

 Climate

 Búzios has a tropical climate and temperatures in the southern hemisphere tend to vary between 30 °C during the months of November and February, and around 20 C from May to September.
 Ocean breezes are common all year round, but are more frequent and stronger during the winter.
 Most rainfall is seen in Jan, Feb, Mar, Nov and Dec.
 Buzios has dry periods in June and August.

 Transportation

 Búzios is served by Umberto Modiano Airport which operates flights of general aviation.
-There are regular buses that travel to Búzios from Rio de Janeiro and other cities of the region.
+Also, Búzios is accessible by bus or car from Rio de Janeiro, situated about 170 km to the south.
+Travel time by car is typically around three hours, depending on traffic.
+There are several reputable bus companies that offer services between these two destinations, such as ¨In Búzios Tourismo Receptivo¨ which provides intercity transfers between Rio de Janeiro (airport, hotels, bus stations) and Búzios.

+Parking

+Public parking is available near major beaches such as Ferradura, Geribá, and João Fernandes, but spaces fill quickly in peak season.
+In high-traffic areas like Rua das Pedras and Orla Bardot, “Zona Azul” curbside parking uses time credits linked to the vehicle’s license plate.The rate is about R$4.90 per hour, payable by cash, card, or PIX.
+Private lots (“estacionamento”) are common across Búzios and usually charge a daily fee that varies by location and season, roughly R$20 in low season to R$50 in high season, and are typically close to main destinations.